Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 _Rainfall estimates during high-flow events:_

 - There is a tendancy for HadUK-Grid bias in the rainfall estimate at higher altitudes during high flow events (**Figure 13**).
-- Introducing data from an unused rain gauge highlighted that there are periods where the gridded data products far overestimates rainfall during high flow events (**Figure 16**), and that there is quite a lot of variability between the estimates of rain gauges within a 10 km radius of Carreg wen (**Figure 17**)
+- Introducing data from an unused rain gauge highlighted that there are periods where the gridded data products far overestimates rainfall during high flow events (**Figure 16**), and that there is quite a lot of variability between the estimates of the new gauge and the rain gauges within a 10 km radius of the new gauge (**Figure 17**)

 ## Index